Costs of buying a home

 As well as paying the mortgage, there are other costs involved in buying a home.
 These can be significant, so it is important to be aware of them before proceeding with the purchase.
 This document outlines the main costs involved.

 These may include an application fee, as well as the costs of the lender's survey and searches.
 There may also be fees for mortgage loan costs and an indemnity bond to ensure that if the lender has to repossess the property it won't make a loss.

-Mortgage Protection insurance is designed to pay the balance of your mortgage if you die before the loan is fully repaid.
-Lenders are legally obliged to make sure that you have adequate mortgage protection cover when you take out a home loan, although you do not have to arrange this insurance through them.
+Mortgage protection insurance is designed to pay the balance of your mortgage if you die before the loan is fully repaid.
+In general, lenders are legally obliged to make sure that you have enough mortgage protection cover when you take out a home loan, although you do not have to arrange this insurance directly through them.
 Premiums vary but always reduce over the life of the loan as the amount of the loan reduces.